Dry Eyes: What Kind of Cure is This?

 • 5 Remedies for Dry Eyelids – Beat the Itch with These Tips

-Official Medical Sites, offer expert advice and recommendations, but the word cure is avoided.
+Official medical sites, offer expert advice and recommendations, but the word cure is avoided.

 • Johns Hopkins Medicine “Why Are My Eyes Itchy?
 Answers From an Expert” – but no cures.